When grief becomes a health problem | Health & Wellness

 However, there are survivors who experience, beyond a reasonable time, unbearable suffering.
 When the emotional reactions are very intense and prevent functioning in daily life or the duration of the reaction is very prolonged and unusual symptoms appear (for example, hallucinations, referring to visions or voices of the deceased, recurrent delusions or suicidal thoughts), one can speak of complicated mourning.

-In these cases, the person is unable to adapt to the new situation after the loss and does not have psychological, family or social resources to overcome the pain.
+In these cases, the person is unable to adapt to the new situation following the loss and does not have psychological, family or social resources to overcome the pain.
 The symptoms experienced can range from a deterioration in physical health (headaches, insomnia or somatizations) to intense psychological discomfort, which manifests itself in the form of depression, anxiety, panic facing loneliness or neglect in self-care.
-Feelings of guilt can also sometimes come up strongly, for not having done everything possible to prevent the death, for not having made the deceased happy enough in life, or even for experiencing a sense of relief after death (especially after death). a prolonged illness that has required constant assistance from the family member).
+Feelings of guilt can also sometimes come up strongly, for not having done everything possible to prevent the death, for not having made the deceased happy enough in life, or even for experiencing a sense of relief following death (especially following death). a prolonged illness that has required constant assistance from the family member).

 In addition to the previous emotional balance of the survivor, their state of health and the family and social support received, the evolution from normal bereavement to complicated bereavement depends on various circumstances, such as the type of relationship with the deceased, the manner of death or the circumstances surrounding the death.
 Specifically, the loss of a child, especially if it is sudden, or of a partner, especially when there has been a long cohabitation, is the one that usually has the most psychological repercussions on the surviving person.